 This course is designed for students to complete supervised study related to nurse practitioner care.
 The content varies according to individual needs and interests.
+This course may be completed a maximum of three (3) times under different subtitles.

 Prerequisite or concurrent: Permission of Instructor